Quantum computational chemistry: Quantum computational chemistry mappings

-\subsection{Hamiltonian reduction}
+In this section, we focus on general techniques that can be used to reduce the resources required for quantum chemistry simulation.
+In particular, we focus on methods to remove qubits from the simulation using symmetries, and low rank decomposition methods for reducing the cost of quantum circuits.

-In this section, we focus on methods used to reduce the number of qubits required for the 2\textsuperscript{nd} quantised approach, using $\mathbb{Z}_2$ symmetries.
-Methods have also been developed to reduce qubits in the first quantised approach, and in the 2\textsuperscript{nd} quantised approach using error correcting codes or stabilisers~\cite{bravyi2017tapering}.
-Alternatively, one may make use of quantum autoencoders, which can compress the wavefunction into a subspace of the full Hilbert space~\cite{romero2017quantum}.
+\subsubsection{Hamiltonian reduction}

-In the JW, parity and BK encoding methods, the number of qubits is equal to the number of spin-orbitals considered, $M$.
-However, as the molecular Hamiltonian possesses symmetries, the wavefunction can be stored in a smaller Hilbert space.
-In this paper, we describe the method of Ref.~\cite{bravyi2017tapering}, which utilises two such symmetries: conservation of electron number and spin.
-This method enables the systematic reduction of two qubits when using the parity, BK, or BK-tree encoding.
-For a molecule with $M$ spin-orbitals, we can arrange the orbitals such that the first $M/2$ orbitals describe spin up states ($\ket{\uparrow}$), and the last $M/2$ orbitals describe the spin down states ($\ket{\downarrow}$).
-For non-relativistic molecules, the total number electrons and the total spin are conserved.
-The parity encoding matrix for $M=4$ is
+We focus on techniques to reduce the number of qubits required for the second quantised approach, using $\mathbb{Z}_2$ symmetries.
+More general qubit reduction schemes have also been developed~\cite{bravyi2017tapering}, but these have yet to be numerically or experimentally investigated.